Homologous chromosome: Problems

 Nondisjunction is when chromosomes fail to separate normally resulting in a gain or loss of chromosomes.
 In the left image the blue arrow indicates nondisjunction taking place during meiosis II.
 In the right image the green arrow is indicating nondisjunction taking place during meiosis I.

 There are severe repercussions when chromosomes do not segregate properly.
 Faulty segregation can lead to fertility problems, embryo death, birth defects, and cancer.
 Though the mechanisms for pairing and adhering homologous chromosomes vary among organisms, proper functioning of those mechanisms is imperative in order for the final genetic material to be sorted correctly.

 Nondisjunction

 Proper homologous chromosome separation in meiosis I is crucial for sister chromatid separation in meiosis II.
 A failure to separate properly is known as nondisjunction.
 There are two main types of nondisjunction that occur: trisomy and monosomy.
 Trisomy is caused by the presence of one additional chromosome in the zygote as compared to the normal number, and monosomy is characterized by the presence of one fewer chromosome in the zygote as compared to the normal number.
-If this uneven division occurs in meiosis I, then none of the daughter cells will have proper chromosomal distribution and non-typical effects can ensue, including Down's syndrome.
+If this uneven division occurs in meiosis I, then none of the daughter cells will have proper chromosomal distribution and non-typical effects can ensue, including Down syndrome.
 Unequal division can also occur during the second meiotic division.
 Nondisjunction which occurs at this stage can result in normal daughter cells and deformed cells.